rvosa/bio-phylo-forest-dbtree/docs/paper.md

    do the transformation and to extract subtrees from the resulting database files.
 In addition, library code with object-relational mappings that integrate with Bio::Phylo are provided.
-To demonstrate the utility of the general approach I also provided database files for trees provided by Open Tree of Life, Green Genes, D-PLACE, PhyloTree, the NCBI taxonomy and the recently published, largest estimate of plant phylogeny to date.
+To demonstrate the utility of the general approach I also provide database files for trees published by Open Tree of Life, Green Genes, D-PLACE, PhyloTree, the NCBI taxonomy and the recently published, largest estimate of plant phylogeny to date.
 4. The database files that the toolkit produces are highly portable